How to stay organized as a Personal Trainer (Step-by-step)

 11. Use technology

-There are tons of fitness apps, organizers, and planners available to you nowadays.
+There are tons of fitness apps, organisers and planners available to you nowadays.

-I really wish I had the opportunity in my earlier days of being a trainer to have access to so many methods of organizing my day and my clients.
+really wish I had the opportunity in my earlier days of being a trainer to have access to so many methods of organising my day and my clients.

 There are now complete personal training systems developed specifically to help you keep track of exactly what we have discussed today.

-These programs allow you to record your clients’ workouts, assessments results, income, and expenses and have libraries of exercises for you to utilize.
+These programmes allow you to record your clients’ workouts, assessments results, income and expenses and have libraries of exercises for you to utilise.

-Technology like this is the perfect option if you are not organized enough to handle each component separately and want to see your entire business in one place.
+Technology like this is the perfect option if you are not organised enough to handle each component separately and want to see your entire business in one place.

-I would heavily suggest that if you don’t consider yourself to be one of the most organized people out there that you give a program like Trainerize, as it will make your life a whole lot easier.
+I would heavily suggest that if you don’t consider yourself to be one of the most organised people out there that you give a programme like Trainerize, as it will make your life a whole lot easier.

 12. Make your clients sign off for each session they complete